Harmless05/H2XC/README.md

 # About
-This program was started over a year ago.
-The reason for it was I wanted something that would show the location of an IP address.
+This program allows you to lookup the location of an IP address.
+It also displays your public and local IP addresses.
+This project was started over a year ago, but has not been actively updated for some time.
+Despite this, it remains a useful tool for those looking to find the location of an IP address.

 As I am just only one person the updates will be slow and small.